chenjianjx/srb4j/documents/test-cases/client-test-cases.md

 Then run it again

 # System startup
-## env=dev, dataMigrationOnStartup=fase, run in IDE
+## dev
-Expect
+env=dev, credentials are hardcoded, dataMigrationOnStartup=fase, run in IDE Expect
 * No data migration was run
 * System started up successfully

-## env=an env other than "dev", credentials are from system variables, dataMigrationOnStartup=true, run in a uber jar
+## productionn/test
-Expect
+env=an env other than "dev", credentials are from system variables, dataMigrationOnStartup=true, run in a uber jar Expect
 * Data migration was run
 * System started up successfully